Amr-j/Conways-game-of-life/README.md

 # Conways-game-of-life
-A link to explanation of the game rules https://en.wikipedia.org/wiki/Conway's_Game_of_Life
+A link to the game's explanation https://en.wikipedia.org/wiki/Conway's_Game_of_Life